 Who Is Vanessa Hudgens?

-Born on December 14, 1988, Vanessa Hudgens had an early love of show business that drove her to performing in local musical productions by the age of eight.
-Hudgens got her big break in 2006 when she landed the lead role in Disney’s wildly popular High School Musical film series.
-She followed up with grittier roles in Bandslam (2009), Sucker Punch (2011) and Spring Breakers (2013) and starred as Gigi on Broadway (2015) and as Rizzo in Grease Live!
+Actress Vanessa Hudgens had an early love of show business that drove her to perform in local musical productions by the age of eight.
+Hudgens got her big break in 2006 when she landed the lead role in Disney’s wildly popular High School Musical film franchise.
+She followed up with grittier roles in Bandslam (2009), Sucker Punch (2011) and Spring Breakers (2013) and starred as Gigi in the eponymous musical on Broadway in 2015, and as Rizzo in Grease Live!
 (2016).
-In 2017 she headed up NBC’s short-lived DC Entertainment comedy, Powerless, and served as a judge on the 14 season of So You Think You Can Dance.
+In 2017, she starred in the short-lived DC Entertainment comedy, Powerless, and served as a judge on the Season 14 of So You Think You Can Dance.

 'High School Musical'

-Directed by Kenny Ortega in 2006, the Disney Channel’s High School Musical became a global phenomenon that only expanded with the sequels, 2007’s High School Musical 2 and 2008’s High School Musical 3: Senior Year.
-Hudgens starred as the brainy and bookish Gabriella Montez and Zac Efron was Troy Bolton, the star athlete at a small-town high school, who falls for her at a holiday karaoke party.
+Directed by Kenny Ortega, in 2006, the Disney Channel’s High School Musical became a global phenomenon that only expanded with the sequels, 2007’s High School Musical 2 and 2008’s High School Musical 3: Senior Year.
+Hudgens starred as the brainy and bookish Gabriella Montez with Zac Efron starring as Troy Bolton, the star athlete at a small-town high school, who falls for her at a holiday karaoke party.
 When her character serendipitously transfers to his high school, Troy and Gabriella reunite and audition for the upcoming school musical.
-Ashley Tisdale plays their nemesis, the rich (and hilariously named) Sharpay Evans, who schemes to squelch their chances.
+Ashley Tisdale plays their nemesis, Sharpay Evans, who schemes to squelch their chances.
 The squeaky-clean films launched the careers of its cast of unknowns and also paved the way for Hudgens’ recording career.

 Theatre Work and TV Musicals